National Basketball League (United States): Predecessor history

 The NBL was initially founded as the Midwest Basketball Conference (MBC) in 1935.
-The league was created by Frank Kautsky (who owned Kautsky's Grocery store in Indianapolis) and Paul Sheeks (who was the athletic and recreation director for the Firestone Tire and Rubber Company in Akron, Ohio), who both wanted to resurrect a defunct professional basketball league that both teams Kautsky and Sheeks owned and operated (which were the Indianapolis Kautskys and Akron Firestone Non-Skids respectively) had played for during the 1932–33 season called the National Professional Basketball League (which had started out with nine teams competing there (with teams joining the Indianapolis Kautskys and Akron Firestone Non-Skids (supposedly named the Akron Firestones at that time) including the Toledo Crimson Coaches (the only other winning team that season), the Akron Goodyear Wingfoots (supposedly named the Akron Goodyear Webfoots that season), Fort Wayne Chiefs, Muncie Whys, South Bend Guardsmen, Kokomo Kelts, and Lorain Fisher Foods), but went down to five teams near the end of its sole season of play following the dropouts of Lorain, Kokomo, Muncie, and South Bend, with the Goodyear team only having 6 games played in that league), but they admittedly created the new league with no real plan of action outside of being what can be considered an amateur or semi-professional basketball league of sorts (with the players there also working for the sponsorship they had played for under this time) with good competition in mind.
-One of the ways they made sure the sport was competitive was by eliminating rules that basketball previously had which slowed the game down significantly (such as having a jump ball after every foul shot, if not every shot in general), which helped make sure the game's action remained consistent with its flow in its first season (with the following season later removing jump balls after every basket made in general), as well as implementing rules that would (mostly) be used to help become the set predecessors for modern-era basketball to this day as opposed to the roughhouse sport that it was considered to be back in that period of time.
+The league was created by Frank Kautsky (who owned Kautsky's Grocery store in Indianapolis) and Paul Sheeks (who was the athletic and recreation director for the Firestone Tire and Rubber Company in Akron, Ohio), who both wanted to resurrect the defunct National Professional Basketball League, which had played for a ingle season in 1932-33.
+The NPBL had included the works teams Kautsky and Sheeks owned and operated-which were the Indianapolis Kautskys and Akron Firestone Non-Skids (reportedly then known as the Akron Firestones) respectively.
+Seven other teams began the season-the Toledo Crimson Coaches Tobaccos (the only other winning team that season), the Akron Goodyear Wingfoots (supposedly named the Akron Goodyear Webfoots that season), Fort Wayne Chiefs, Muncie Whys, South Bend Guardsmen, Kokomo Kelts, and Lorain Fisher Foods.
+However, the dropouts of Lorain, Kokomo, Muncie, and South Bend left the league with only five teams at the end of the season, with the Goodyear team only having 6 games played in that league.).

+Kautsky and Sheeks created the new league with no real plan of action outside of being what can be considered an amateur or semi-professional basketball league of sorts (with the players there also working for the sponsorship they had played for under this time) with good competition in mind.
+One of the ways they made sure the sport was competitive was by eliminating rules which had previously slowed the game down significantly (such as having a jump ball after every foul shot, if not every shot in general), which helped make sure the game's action remained consistent with its flow in its first season (with the following season later removing jump balls after every basket made in general).
+They also implemented rules that would (mostly) be used to help become the set predecessors for modern-era basketball to this day as opposed to the roughhouse sport that it was considered to be back in that period of time.
 Games played in at least their first season were done on the weekends (usually Sunday afternoons) since teams could schedule non-league games on later days of their weeks, partially due to blue laws in the United States and appealing to people in relation to them.